MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/turn-on-mdo-for-spo-odb-and-teams.md

 ## What do you need to know before you begin?

-- You open the Microsoft 365 security center at <https://security.microsoft.com>.
+- You open the Microsoft 365 Defender portal at <https://security.microsoft.com>.
 To go directly to the **Safe Attachments** page, open <https://security.microsoft.com/safeattachmentv2>.

-- To turn on Safe Attachments for SharePoint, OneDrive, and Microsoft Teams, you need to be a member of the **Organization Management** or **Security Administrator** role groups in the Microsoft 365 security center.
-For more information, see [Permissions in the Microsoft 365 security center](permissions-in-the-security-and-compliance-center.md).
+- To turn on Safe Attachments for SharePoint, OneDrive, and Microsoft Teams, you need to be a member of the **Organization Management** or **Security Administrator** role groups in the Microsoft 365 Defender portal.
+For more information, see [Permissions in the Microsoft 365 Defender portal](permissions-in-the-security-and-compliance-center.md).

 - To use SharePoint Online PowerShell to prevent people from downloading malicious files, you need to be member of the [Global Administrator](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#global-administrator--company-administrator) or [SharePoint Administrator](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#sharepoint-administrator) roles in Azure AD.